 I try to display in as many shows as possible, with the ultimate goal of trying to sell enough art for me to live on.
 I sell art through my gallery and my website.
 A few local establishments such as bars and restaurants display my art for sale.
 On the side, I like to have guerrilla installations pop up around the city to showcase my art and ideas in unique environments that people don’t expect.

 Working to restore the historic Pittsburgh buildings that had fallen into ruin, I started to find all sorts of old artifacts that were too interesting to throw into a landfill.
 I began making art out of the salvaged pieces, focusing on Pittsburgh’s industrial past.

 I am in the process of creating a large enough stock of vintage bikes to open a storefront gallery featuring customized vintage rat bikes, vintage clothes and vintage jewelry.
 The custom bicycles I work on are built in the vein of old school vintage hot rods with custom metalwork, paint and pinstripes, all done by hand.
 They are artistic creations that are also fully functional as bicycles.
 The vintage clothes sold in my gallery are old pieces that are altered by artists in my neighborhood, and the vintage jewelry was handmade years ago by my friend’s mother.
 I’m hoping that by combining old bikes, old clothes and old jewelry I can get enough foot traffic to expose my artwork to a whole class of people that wouldn’t normally see it in a traditional gallery setting.

 I will also continue to create art for shows and commissions, with the goal of entering into more prestigious shows each year.

-In the words of David Calfo, from website, "I was surrounded by three generations... that worked in the local steel mills...steel runs strong in my blue collar blood...
-I found a certain beauty in the mills that,,,screamed of Pittsburgh’s history and how it's shaping our future."
+In the words of David Calfo, from his website, "I was surrounded by three generations... that worked in the local steel mills...steel runs strong in my blue collar blood...
+I found a certain beauty in the mills that...screamed of Pittsburgh’s history and how it's shaping our future."